fredricagerling/express-js-with-typescript-test/readme.md

 ## Disclaimer
-This project was simply to learn Express JS together with typescript so Zero thought and effort was put into making things looking pretty.
+This project was simply to learn Express JS together with typescript and get a feeling for Prisma Client, so zero thought or effort was put into making things looking pretty. :)
-I'm fully aware that it looks bare and ugly AF, so don't judge my design capabilities by this project! :)

 ## Installation and running